-I have made a bucket list for my wanderlust.
+I’ve made a bucket list for my wanderlust.

 How many times in life have you heard your heart?
 How many times have you followed it?
 How many of us have a bucket list in life?
 How many of us tick the done ones?

 I guess, for most of us, the number is short.
 There’re various reasons for not listening and following the heart.
 Each of us has their private traps that no one knows about.

 These are the ones who listen to and follow their heart.